gromacs/gromacs/docs/user-guide/environment-variables.rst

 Environment Variables
 =====================

-Gromacs programs may be influenced by the use of environment variables.
-First of all, the variables set in the ``GMXRC`` file are essential for running and compiling Gromacs.
+|Gromacs| programs may be influenced by the use of
+environment variables.
+First of all, the variables set in the ``GMXRC`` file are essential for running and compiling |Gromacs|.
 Some other useful environment variables are listed in the following sections.
 Most environment variables function by being set in your shell to any non-NULL value.
 Specific requirements are described below if other values need to be set.
 You